Resiliency in Chaos: Digital Supply Chain Strategy

 Open source makes up 70% of the overall code

-In addition to open-source components, digital supply chains can also mean utilizing machine learning and AI, replacing manual processes with digital ones, or managing more and more digital data.
-And this is not to say that this is a bad thing; supply chain technologies usually have a payback of fewer than two years.
-Yet, as the digital landscape expands, and companies use more and more technology providers, the area of attack broadens and vulnerabilities will only increase.
+This is not to say this is bad; supply chain technologies usually have a payback of fewer than two years.
+Yet, as the digital landscape expands and companies use more and more technology providers, the area of attack broadens, and vulnerabilities will only increase.

-Regulators are also paying more attention to the activities of third parties, and companies can be held responsible for cybersecurity incidents within their third parties.
-In anticipation of this increased focus, the National Institute of Standards and Technology (NIST) has published “Key Practices in Cyber Supply Chain Risk Management” which provides recommendations to help organizations ensure resilience by building robust cyber supply chain risk management (C-SCRM).
+In anticipation of this increased focus, the National Institute of Standards and Technology (NIST) published “Key Practices in Cyber Supply Chain Risk Management,” which provides recommendations to help organizations ensure resilience.

 The NIST’s guidance focuses heavily on transparency and collaboration between procurers and vendors.
 Key points outlined in their report include:

-Integrate C-SCRM across the organization
+Integrate C-SCRM (cyber supply chain risk management) across the organization

 Establish a formal C-SCRM program